ublue-os/website/docs/index.md

 - Clean seperation of the base system from applications and your data
 - Unbridled customization
     - Craft your perfect image from scratch or derive from others
+    - Consume packages and software from any repo without risking breakage on the client
 - Reuses standards-based tooling from cloud
     - Built using ostree-enabled [OCI compliant images](https://opencontainers.org/)
     - Host and Build on any container registry, both cloud and bare metal
 - Built-in container tools for developers

+### Other Features

+- Fast updates: minimum of once-a-day updates so you're never behind Fedora
+- Hosted on ghcr.io
+    - Ninety (90) days of image archives allowing for flexible rollback options
+    - Globally distributed via CDN for fast image downloads, thanks Microsoft!
+- Images signed with standard [sigstore tools](https://www.sigstore.dev/)

 ## Join Us